You can cancel your Google Fi service at any time. There are no termination fees.

 If you choose to take your Google Fi number with you, you'll have Fi service until your number is active with your new carrier.

 - Cancel your service from your Google Fi account (see steps below).
 Fi will guide you through the process before you confirm cancellation.

 - We'll give you your port-out account number and PIN once you cancel.

 - Give your new carrier your port-out info.
 If they ask for your name and address, use the name on your Google Account and your Google Fi service address.

-- Your new carrier will activate your number once they confirm your info with Project Fi (usually takes <24 hours).
+- Your new carrier will activate your number once they confirm your info with Google Fi (usually takes <24 hours).
 After that, we'll cancel your Fi service, but you can still sign in to your account to see past bills and other details.